NatashadeLima/Portfolio/index.md

 ### 🌱 Spiritual Portfolio

-> Learn about the guiding principles that shape my life and career.
+> Explore the scriptures, personal experiences, and reflections that have strengthened my faith and shaped my values, helping me grow both personally and professionally.

 ➡️ [Open Spiritual Portfolio](spiritual.md)